The history and families of Turvey in Bedfordshire, England

 The first Turvey Brownie pack was started in the early 1960's by Ethel Umney.
 In the following years the church organist, Enid Wandsworth became the Brown Owl with Gwen Wooding as her Tawney.

-There was also a Scout pack which from 1928-1935 met in the Working Men's Room in Bamford's Yard.
+There was also a Scout pack which from 1928-1935 which met in the Working Men's Room in Bamford's Yard.

 According to Quarter Session records, in 1843, Turvey petitioned that the police force should be discontinued except for the chief constable and superintendents!